ostifede02/object_tracking/README.md

 ## trajectory prediction

-In the first frame the marker is detected.
-The predicted position corresponds to it.
+Initially the marker is detected.
+The predicted position corresponds to the measured position.

 ![prediction1](/sources/images/prediction/prediction1.png)